aptech/docs/docs/isunique.rst

   // Load the dataframe
   tips2 = loadd(fname, "id + total_bill + tip + cat(sex) + cat(smoker) + cat(day) + cat(time) + size");

-  // Check if id variable is unique if isunique(tips2, "id");
+  // Check if all observations of the id variable are unique if isunique(tips2, "id");
     print "ID variable is unique.";
   else;